 - Albany is well-known for its commerce, architecture, higher education institutions, history, and culture.

 6. Largest Cities In New York State

-- The ten largest cities in New York state on the basis of population are:
+- The ten largest cities in New York state based on the population are:

 - New York City